jpata/edge-inference-list/overview.md

 ### QONNX (Quantized ONNX)

 An extension to ONNX created by the FINN and hls4ml communities.
-It adds custom operators to represent arbitrary-precision quantization for FPGA backend compilers.
-It is actively maintained and serves as the IR for the arbitrary-precision FPGA ecosystem.
+It adds custom operators to represent arbitrary-precision fixed-point quantization.
+As of 2025, the standard is being extended to also represent **arbitrary-precision minifloats** (e.g., FP8, FP4) via a new `FloatQuant` operator.
+This is critical for representing models with high dynamic range, which are common in scientific applications, and enables new research into hardware-software co-design for FPGAs.
 *   GitHub: [https://github.com/fastmachinelearning/qonnx](https://github.com/fastmachinelearning/qonnx)
 *   State: Active & Strategic